 Lightweight, non-breakable acrylic or melamine dishware is very popular due to the bright colors and patterns.
 Unfortunately, the high water and drying temperatures and harsh dishwasher detergents can ruin the dishes.
 After several washings, especially for cheaper sets, there can be hairline cracks and loss of color and design.

-If you love them and want them to last, hand wash.
+If you love them and want them to last, then hand wash.

 Plastic and metal insulated cups, tumblers and containers are great for keeping hot things hot and cold things cold.
 Most are constructed with two layers of material with an airspace between the two.
 It's that airspace that provides the insulation.